 Outfitters can be found all along the New River, so a quick call to a local chamber of commerce will put you in touch with an experienced guide who will eliminate much of the worry about planning a float trip along this historic Virginia waterway.

 Maps & Directions

 Five dams impede the free-flowing New River in Virginia: Fields Dam, Fries Dam, Byllesby Dam, Buck Dam, and Claytor Dam.
 But many of these can be portaged, and often provide some good flatwater fishing.
-Thanks to a new program, Partners in Rivers, portage access around Byllesby and Buck Dams ins now available.
+Portage around Fields Dam requires navigating a short but steep drop over large bedrock on the right side of the dam as you approach it.
+Portage around Byllesby and Buck Dams is available, but requires carrying up to 0.5 mile around each dam.
+The portage around Fries Dam requires a shuttle of 1 mile downstream to Riverside Park in the town of Fries.
+There is no portage path around Claytor Dam, so paddlers have to take out at Claytor Lake State Park to shuttle around it.
 Be warned that large volumes of water are frequently released from these dams to generate electricity, so be ready to move ashore if you notice a sudden rise in the river.

 Plan on floating one hour per mile under normal conditions, especially if you plan to fish.

 NOTE: Approximately half of the access points noted on the map are developed public areas.
 The remainder are traditionally used sites that can accommodate a canoe or light jonboat and are designated on the map and on the float trips by a letter.
 Please respect all property by refraining from littering, blocking gates or access roads, and from camping in prohibited areas.